AI in Education Ethics Framework

 Educator Resources

-Teachers who wish to learn more about the AIEd Ethics Framework to guide their use of AI for teaching and learning can access this lesson on SLS:
+Teachers who wish to learn more about the AIEd Ethics Framework to guide their use of AI for teaching and learning can access this module on SLS:

 Teachers who are planning to deploy AIEd applications in small-scale localised trials in one or a few schools should complete the following checklist: